Are you getting ready for baby’s arrival? As the last trimester comes to an end, you might be wondering if you have enough clothes for your baby.

 3. Wearable Blanket

-Nights can be a bit chilly, even in the summer, and especially if you have a fan or air conditioner on.
-If your baby’s feet feel cold and have a purple-ish hue, this is a sign he or she may need an additional layer of clothing.
+Nights can be chilly, even in the summer, especially if you have a fan or air conditioner running.
+If your baby’s feet feel cold and have a purplish hue, this is a sign they may need an additional layer of clothing.

-A wearable blanket or sleep sack without sleeves, like this version from Halo, is just fine for moderate climates.
-These should be lightweight and two should be plenty.
+A wearable blanket or sleep sack without sleeves, like this version from Halo, is fine for moderate climates.
+These should be lightweight, and it’s a good idea to have two on hand so you have an extra available on wash day.

-It is important to be sure that your baby does not become overheated while wearing a sleep sack.
+It is important to ensure your baby does not become overheated while wearing a sleep sack.
 This can increase the risk of SIDS (4).

 4. Sundress

-If you have a little cutie-patootie, two to three sundresses might come in handy.
-For quick summer outings, this cotton baby dress from Touched by Nature will be perfect.
+If you enjoy dressing your little girl up, two to three sundresses might come in handy.
+This cotton baby dress from Touched by Nature will be perfect for quick summer outings.
 It might also become a favorite home outfit.

 5. Swimsuit

-This Nageuret Reusable Swim Diaper could come in handy.
+This Nageuret Reusable Swim Diaper is our favorite clothing item for beach days.
 For more fun in the sun, it might be a good idea to put your baby in a protective swimsuit, like this one from Sansi.
 One or two swimsuits and swim diapers should be more than enough.

 Winter Must-Haves

 For winter babies, you’ll need to master the art of layering.
-Start with the basic T-shirt, or onesie, and pants, and then bring on the layers.
+Start with the basic T-shirt, onesie, and pants, then bring on the layers.
 The following list should have you covered.

 1. Turtleneck